JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 ```

-`Test` is a built-in package for performing testsets, while `Documenter` will build high-quality documentation based on your inline documentation.
+`Test` is a built-in package for performing testsets, while [`Documenter.jl`](https://github.com/JuliaDocs/Documenter.jl) will build high-quality documentation based on your inline documentation.

-`ClipData.jl` lets you copy and paste from spreadsheets to Julia sessions.
+[`ClipData.jl`](https://github.com/pdeffebach/ClipData.jl) lets you copy and paste from spreadsheets to Julia sessions.

 ### Other packages

 Julia is a general-purpose language, so you will find packages for web development, graphics, game development, audio production, and much more.
+You can explore packages (and their dependencies) at https://juliahub.com/.

 ### Actuarial packages